 - Unlocking the Bootloader will cause the device to be factory reset to protect user data.

-- Unlocking Bootloader is important if you want your Android rooted or if you want a Custom ROM installed in your device.
+- Unlocking Bootloader is important if you want your Android rooted or if you want a Custom ROM installed on your device.

-- Better battery life, customize performance to match with your needs, personalization are important when we are talking about the benefits of Unlocking a Bootloader.
+- Better battery life, customize a performance to match with your needs, personalization is important when we are talking about the benefits of Unlocking a Bootloader.

 Advantages of an Unlocked Android Bootloader